 RYA Powerboat Level 2 Course 2 Days

 Want to be safe on the water?
 This is a widely recognised & respected certificate license.
-RYA Powerboat Level 2 is a 2 day course for beginners.
-This license will enable you to hire or charter a powerboat in the UK and overseas.
+RYA Powerboat Level 2 is a 2 day course for entry level skills.
+This license will enable you to hire or charter a powerboat in the UK and overseas up to 10m *.

 Course content includes slow speed manoeuvre boat handling including leaving and coming alongside, Launching and recovery, securing to a buoy, anchoring, man overboard, tides, weather, basic passage planning, safety equipment and more.
 The ability on completion of the 2 day course will be a self-sufficient power-boater in the right conditions, you will be aware of own limitations and choice of boat and engine size.

-Learn from our patient and knowledgable instructors in this beautiful location near Falmouth, Cornwall.
+Learn from our patient and knowledgeable instructors in this beautiful location near Falmouth, Cornwall.

 The RYA Powerboat Level 2 course can be converted into the international equivalent (International Certificate of Competence – ICC) by simply filling out a form for the RYA that we can give you, plus joining their membership for the year.
 This enables you to hire vessels in the Mediterranean.
 You can read more about how to apply for the ICC online using this ICC link on RYA website

 The maximum you can have on a RYA Powerboat course is 3 people.
 If you would like to join a group of people then please contact us so that we can arrange this.
 We always have people waiting to join others.
 This is a very popular course and these are run during the week and at weekends.
 We are open 7 days a week and all year round.

 If you have the relevant experience to go for the RYA Direct Assessment to gain the Level 2 license, then this can be completed in a 1:1 half day.